 Think 5-star hotels are the pinnacle of luxury?
 Think again.
-There’s a 7 star hotel in some part of the world scoffing at your unsophisticated taste.
+There’s a 7-star hotel in some part of the world scoffing at your unsophisticated taste.
 In today’s hedonistic world of ornamental excesses, some hotels in their outlandish grandiosity have completely skipped the 6-star ranking and darted straight to seven.

 If you’re not a big shot, the gilded experience can be catastrophic to your wallet: a single night can cost you between $1,900 to $18,000, but don’t fret.
 You frequently get what you pay for in these hotels made for modern kings and queens.

-A slew of luxurious (and sometimes outlandish) amenities backs up the price tag, including a team of personal butlers, helicopter transfers, submarine rides, caviar facials, gold-dusted cappuccinos, and hallways decked ceiling to floor with every precious metal you can think of.
+A slew of luxurious (and sometimes outlandish) amenities backs up the price tag, including a team of personal butlers, helicopter transfers, submarine rides, caviar facials, gold-dusted cappuccinos, and hallways decked ceiling-to-floor with every precious metal you can think of.

 If you’re curious about the lives of the rich and famous, here’s everything you need to know about 7-star hotels, along with a list of some of the world’s most outrageously opulent accommodations.

 Here are some of the world’s most beautiful 7-star hotels in the world.
-All prices listed are as of 2021.

 Price: A one-bedroom suite in Dubai’s most iconic hotel costs nearly $1,900.
-The Dubai 7 star hotel price of The Royal Suite, often listed as one of the world’s most expensive hotel suites, costs a whopping $18,716 per night.
+The Dubai 7-star hotel price of The Royal Suite, often listed as one of the world’s most expensive hotel suites, costs a whopping $18,716 per night.